 For purposes of graduation from Cuyamaca College, a student who maintains continuous attendance in the Grossmont-Cuyamaca Community College District may elect to meet the requirements in effect at the time they began their studies in the Grossmont-Cuyamaca Community College District, or any catalog year thereafter.
-Catalog rights will start at the college where the student began and are maintained by attendance in either college.
+Catalog rights will start upon enrollment in the Grossmont-Cuyamaca Community College District and are maintained by continuous enrollment.

-CONTINUOUS ATTENDANCE
+CONTINUOUS ENROLLMENT